Jemele Hill is joining The Atlantic

 In September, Hill announced she was leaving ESPN after 12 year at the network.

-ESPN expert and author James Andrew Miller revealed in the the Hollywood Reporter that Hill had more than two years left on her contract but the two sides couldn't come to an agreement on what her role would be.
+ESPN expert and author James Andrew Miller revealed in the Hollywood Reporter that Hill had more than two years left on her contract but the two sides couldn't come to an agreement on what her role would be.

 "It just kind of became obvious to me that the relationship—as good and as fruitful and as beneficial as it was—had really run its course," Hill told Miller in THR.